Luckygoldjade/recipe-fetcher-themealdb/README.md

 This was developed as part of a collaborative microservice system demonstrating asynchronous messaging and distributed microservice design using Python and ZeroMQ.

+## Collaborators

+This project was originally developed in collaboration with teammate Jacky K, and myself.
+This repo is personalized, independently maintained version created for portfolio and resume.

 ---

 ## Technologies Used